eldh/bs-react/README.md

 ## API

-This is how you define a component in SimpleReasonReact.
-There's only one type of component, and you only define a `render` function.
+The api is similar to ReasonReact, but there's only one type of component, and you can only define a `render` function.

 Example: